2.5. Decomposing signals in components (matrix factorization problems)¶

 2.5.6.
 Non-negative matrix factorization (NMF or NNMF)¶

 NMF is an alternative approach to decomposition that assumes that the data and the components are non-negative.
 NMF can be plugged in instead of PCA or its variants, in the cases where the data matrix does not contain negative values.
+It finds a decomposition of samples into two matrices and of non-negative elements, by optimizing for the squared Frobenius norm:

 Unlike PCA, the representation of a vector is obtained in an additive fashion, by superimposing the components, without subtracting.
 Such additive models are efficient for representing images and text.